Why would I need supplements for digestion?

 An enzyme is a protein whose job is to break down a specific target.
 Different enzymes catalyze thousands of reactions in the human body.
 For specificity’s sake, we are talking only about those that target food.

-Different organs of your digestive system secrete different types of digestive enzymes, each specialized to break down a component of food.
+Different organs of your digestive system secrete different types of digestive enzymes.
+And, each is specialized to break down a specific component of food.

-Foods are generally made up of 3 types of macronutrients: carbohydrates, proteins, and fats.
+3 types of macronutrients make up all food: carbohydrates, proteins, and fats.
 The micronutrients (vitamins, minerals, amino acids, and other beneficial compounds) are trapped inside these larger macronutrients.
 Digestive enzymes free the micronutrients so your body can absorb them.

 Amylase, the digestive enzyme in your saliva, starts breaking down carbohydrates as soon as food enters your mouth.
 The amylase continues working on your food as it travels to the stomach.